beardsleym/password-generator/README.md

 This is currently deployed on [Pages](https://pages.cloudflare.com/)

+#### Environment Variables

+Requires Node.js v14.x or later to build successfully.
+You must expand the Environment Variables (advanced) section and add a NODE_VERSION variable with a value of 14 or greater.
+`node_version = 14`

 ### Cloudflare Workers

 The serverless function running IP data and getting Weather data is on [Workers](https://workers.cloudflare.com/)